Terence M. Green: Career

-Personal life and current
+Personal life and death

 In 1968, Green married Penny Dakin, whom he divorced in 1990; they have two sons, Conor and Owen.
 He married Merle Casci in 1994, with whom he has one son, Daniel.
-Green has retired from teaching English at East York Collegiate Institute, where he worked since 1968, and now teaches creative-writing part-time at Western University (London, Ontario, Canada).
+Green retired from teaching English at East York Collegiate Institute, where he worked from 1968, and later taught creative-writing part-time at Western University (London, Ontario, Canada).
+Green died on 19 December 2025, at the age of 78.